simsapa/simsapa-neovim/README.md

 If you are using [vim-plug](https://github.com/junegunn/vim-plug), add this in your config files (such as `~/.config/nvim/init.vim`), in the `call plug#begin() ... call plug#end()` section.

+Use `:PlugInstall` and `:UpdateRemotePlugins` to install, then close and open neovim.

 ``` vim-script
 " Using the github repository
 Plug 'simsapa/simsapa-neovim'